scipy/scipy/doc/source/tutorial/ndimage.rst

     >>> print correlate(arange(10), [1, 2.5], output = Float64)
     [  0.
 2.5   6.
 9.5  13.
 16.5  20.
 23.5  27.
 30.5]

-{In previous versions of :mod:`scipy.ndimage`, some functions accepted the *output_type* argument to achieve the same effect.
+.. note:: In previous versions of :mod:`scipy.ndimage`, some functions accepted the *output_type* argument to achieve the same effect.
 This argument is still supported, but its use will generate an deprecation warning.
 In a future version all instances of this argument will be removed.
-The preferred way to specify an output type, is by using the *output* argument, either by specifying an output array of the desired type, or by specifying the type of the output that is to be returned.}
+The preferred way to specify an output type, is by using the *output* argument, either by specifying an output array of the desired type, or by specifying the type of the output that is to be returned.

 .. _ndimage-filter-functions: